 - Parmesan cheese I used Parmigiano Reggiano

-- Bring the water for the pasta to a boil.
-Cook the pasta al dente.
+- Bring a large pot of salted water to a boil.
+Cook the pasta al dente, following the package instructions.

-- In a medium saucier with a lid, heat the oil and cook the garlic over medium heat until golden brown on both sides, about 4-5 minutes.
+- Heat the oil in a medium saucier with a lid and cook the garlic over medium heat until golden brown on both sides, about 4-5 minutes.

 - Add the tomato sauce and cook covered for 3 minutes.

 - Add the wine and cook uncovered for 20 minutes.